-Our mobile strategy is built on the long-term vision of an integrated fixed/wireless network with differentiated products, and the ability to maximize the potential of our existing cable business.
-We intend to launch our Spectrum-branded mobile service in 2018 to residential customers via our mobile virtual network operator ("MVNO") reseller agreement with Verizon Wireless.
-In the second phase, we plan to use our WiFi network in conjunction with additional unlicensed or licensed spectrum to improve network performance and expand capacity to offer consumers a superior wireless service.
-In furtherance of this second phase, we have experimental wireless licenses from the Federal Communications Commission ("FCC") that we are utilizing to test next generation wireless services in several markets around the country.
-We currently plan to only offer our Spectrum mobile service to residential customers subscribing to our Internet service.
-In the future, we may also offer mobile service to our small and medium business customers on similar terms.
+Our mobile strategy is built on the long-term vision of an integrated fixed/wireless network with differentiated products, and the ability to maximize the potential of our existing network and cable business.
+At the end of the second quarter of 2018, we launched our mobile product, Spectrum Mobile, to residential customers under our MVNO reseller agreement with Verizon and began mass market advertising of our Spectrum Mobile service in September 2018.
+We currently offer our Spectrum Mobile service to residential customers subscribing to our Internet service.
+We expect to begin offering mobile service to our small and medium business customers on similar terms in 2019.
 We believe Spectrum-branded mobile services will drive more sales of our core products, create longer customer lives and increase profitability and cash flow over time.
 As we launch our new mobile services, we expect an initial funding period to grow a new product as well as negative working capital impacts from the timing of device-related cash flows when we provide the handset or tablet to customers pursuant to equipment installment plans.